ayyouboulidi/init_react_project/README.md

 # Start with ReactJS
-This Repo is a guide for the bigenners in React or for who want to start learning React and build their first App.
+This Repo is a guide for beginners in React or for whoever wants to start learning React and build their first App.

 **_P.S : You can clone this repos for a basic project with rooters._**